stevebroshar/CsvReader/README.md

 them *values* ...
 I guess they can both apply.
 It uses *file*, but the source may not be a file at all.
 The source is a stream or document (to steal a word from XML).

-# Features Not Covered By Standard
+# Features Not Covered by the RFC

 There are several CSV parsing/reading features that beg to be considered: